-Allopathic toothache remedies
+Allopathic remedies for dental pain

 On OTC chemical painkillers

 This site generally recommends only natural and holistic ways of treating toothaches, including those involving excruciating pain, since these remedies can both be highly (even instantaneously) effective, are basically free of side effects (and typically less expensive than OTC or prescription drugs).
 A prime example is the use of salt water.

 So while personally I would shun all of the following due to all the chemicals added to the formula and/or pills and go for salt water and/or other natural toothache and dental remedies instead whenever possible, obviously and by all means, I'd use and recommend using those chemical helpers in an emergency (where in my experience they can be a true blessing when topically applied!).

 One of the most serious ones I have seen refers to ziconotide (aka Prialt or SNX-111) which according to a study authored by the Ruhr University in Bochum (Germany) has led to increased incidence of suicide.
 Also, aspirin, paracetamol (tylenol etc.), ibuprofen (motrin, advil etc.) and perhaps others apparently inhibit proper mineral absorption, with minerals of course being a pivotal nutrient for teeth as well as the rest of the body.

 As mentioned, the only way I found them effective (though I have only tried one or two of them at two occasions) was by directly lodging them against the painful tooth.
-In fact in the few cases I know of where salt and salt water or other natural remedies (such as garlic) didn't bring relief, application of an analgesic (half topically, the other half by ingestion just to be on the safe side [ingesting alone proved rather fruitless in my experience]) may prove indispensable and stop the pain within minutes, thus allowing restful sleep and subsequent "peace of tooth", the forming of a "healing" abscess etc.
+In fact in the few cases I know of where salt and salt water or other natural remedies (such as garlic or urine rinses) didn't bring relief, application of an analgesic (half topically, the other half by ingestion just to be on the safe side [ingesting alone proved rather fruitless in my experience]) may prove indispensable and stop the pain within minutes, thus allowing restful sleep and subsequent "peace of tooth", the forming of a "healing" abscess etc.

 Incidentally, a variation of the direct application technique consists in the following: put several aspirin or other analgesics in a bowl and crush them.
 Add warm water (and optionally some salt).
 Soak a cotton ball in the solution and place it on or next to the painful tooth.
 Reheat the solution and reapply as needed.

 I have seen various warnings concerning the advice to lodge an aspirin directly against the aching gum or tooth (or biting down on it) to dull the pain for a while.
 While this should provide temporary toothache relief, it can also cause a so-called aspirin burn (inflammation of gum and cheek tissues).

 A more serious warning concerns the connection of aspirin to developing Reye's Syndrome, a potentially fatal (but rare) disease afflicting children up to the ages of 19 and which can also cause severe abdominal bleeding in adults.
 Reye's syndrome most commonly occurs in children between four and nine years of age, damages liver and brain and leads to death in 40% of cases.